 In July of each year the Township of Old Bridge will be sending out one bill annually.
-Included in that bill are payment stubs for August & November 2011 and February & May 2012.
+Included in that bill are payment stubs for August & November of the current year and February & May of the following year.
 Each new bill shows a comparison of the current year total to the prior year total.

 The calculations used to determine the tax amounts are set by the Division of Local Government Services.
 Each year the first half billing is 50% of the prior year tax total.
 In July of each year the tax rate is established.
 That rate is multiplied by the assessed value of the property to establish the updated annual billing.
 To determine the second half billing the first half billing is subtracted from that annual total.